 Because you're already here, I'm assuming that you're already familiar with Application Insights, and that you're looking at how you can configure it within an Angular application.
 So I'm not going to waste any time, and we're diving right in.

 The first thing we need to do is to install the required libraries

-ApplicationInsights instance that is configured with the Application Insights key.
+ApplicationInsights instance that is configured with the Application Insights Instrumentation Key.
 To hook into the Angular route lifecycle, which is required to send accurate page view data to Application Insights, the

 AngularPlugin is added to the extensions.